sucataengine/sucata-docs/docs/references/sucata.events.md

 ## sucata.events.emit

-Emits an event with the given name and optional data.
+Emits an event with the given name and data.

 **parameters**